elsdes3/space-mission-negative-sentiment-tweet-identifier/scoping.md

     then the current model will continue to be used to serve the next five batches of inference data
   - worse than the scores from the currently deployed model by more than 15 percent, then
+    - a new model will be trained using all available data (detailed below)
     - a new model will be registered in Sagemaker's model registry
     - the new (re-trained) model will be deployed to a new endpoint for making subsequent inference predictions

+Re-training will be performed as follows
+- in the test split
+  - the second-last labeled batch will become the validation split
+  - all labeled batches up to but not including the second last labeled batch will be appended to the training split
+- the newest labeled batch of tweets will become the test split
+- the ML model will be re-trained using the updated training, validation and test splits
+- the re-trained ML model predictions will be evaluated using the test split
+- once performance is acceptable, the newest model will be deployed to a new endpoint for making future inference predictions

 The manual labeling of tweets should be consistent.
 This means the labeling process should be guided where possible.
 This will help scale the manual labeling process in production.
 For this purpose, a guide has been created to indicate how labels are assigned to tweets, where possible.
 The first 300 tweets from the test split comply with this guide.
 All other tweets in the training, validation and test split generally follow this guide.
 Future work should
 - verify that these other tweets also comply with these guidelines